archway-network/archway/x/cwica/spec/02_messages.md

 ```

 On Success
-* An ibc packet is created which will be executed on the counterparty chain
+* An ibc packet is created will need to be picked up by the relayer

 This mesasge is expected to fail if:
 * There are no msgs to be executed